 Lake Redstone County Park is located on the south end of Lake Redstone.
-At approximately 30 acres, this park has a large parking lot that gives access to a playground, beach and waterfall.
-There are two pumps to get water from and opportunities to hike along the unmarked hiking/ATV trail.
-Lake Redstone County Park is a popular spot to fish for panfish, largemouth bass, musky, northern pike and walleye.
-A snowmobile and ATV/UTV trail run through the park, but it is not a park-and-ride for motorized trails.
-Bathrooms are provided and an entrance fee is required.
+At approximately 30 acres, this park has a large parking lot that gives access to a playground, beach, and waterfall.
+There are two pumps to get water from and opportunities to hike along the unmarked hiking trail.
+Lake Redstone County Park is a popular spot to fish for panfish, largemouth bass, musky, northern pike, and walleye.
+A snowmobile trail runs through the park, but it is not a park-and-ride for motorized trails.
+Bathrooms are provided and an entrance fee is required for motorized vehicles.